CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-05-06-not-fast-mod.md

 ## "unstableMod" Performance

+- *"So now if I rerun this I should get slightly more interesting data"* - [59:14](https://youtu.be/nXaxk27zwlk?t=3554)

 I'll now be introducing `unstableMod`.
 This benchmark has wildly varying performace, as compared with `baseMod` and `fastMod`.
 Instead of starting out by explaining the C++, let's compare the performance to `baseMod`.
 I've also increased the vector sizes to 4096, 8192, and 16384.
 Here are the numbers for `baseMod`.

 ```